keycloak/keycloak-containers/server/README.md

     docker run jboss/keycloak

 Once it boots, you can login to the admin console using admin/admin for the first login.

+### Specify log level

+When starting the Keycloak instance you can pass a number an environment variables to set log level for Keycloak, for example:

+    docker run -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak

 ## Other details